mojob/mojob-job-feed/README.md

 In the design below you can see a list of job listings, position function filtering selector and pagination page size selector.

-The data to display in the list of jo listings needs to be fetched by our public API.
+The data to display in the list of job listings needs to be fetched from our public API.

 Notice how that there are no default position function filters set, and that the page size is set to 5 items per page.